How Long Does It Take To Get An SBA Loan?

 So really, how long does it take to get an SBA loan?

-If you’ve been approved for an SBA loan, be ready to wait some more.
+If your loan is approved, your SBA lender will begin to prepare your loan documents within 10-21 days.
 As you move closer to closing your small business loan, there will be more documents for you to fill out as part of the SBA loan closing process.
 From there, it takes between one and two weeks for the money to be deposited into your account after the processor finishes their work.
 Therefore, in total, it could take up to six or more for you to have access to those funds from start to finish.

 What is an SBA 7 (a) loan & how long does it take to get approved?